• Skip to primary navigation

 Limited 5-year warranty

-Maybe you’ve dabbled with some of the best weight loss programs, or are just looking for the right cardio equipment to support your fat loss goals.
-Regardless, the CAROL bike provides.
-This bike takes the guesswork out of your workout, with AI programming that quickly ascertains your fitness level so that it knows how hard to push you.
+Maybe you’ve dabbled with some of the best weight loss programs or are just looking for the right cardio equipment to support your fitness goals.
+Regardless, the CAROL Bike can provide by taking the guesswork out of your workouts with AI programming that quickly ascertains your fitness level — it knows how hard to push you.
 Across the board, this bike scored a 4.5 out of 5 in the fields of adjustability, customizations, dynamic programming, and footprint and portability.

-Its AI programming is the bread and butter of this specific bike.
-Each time you jump on for a ride, the AI learns more about your capabilities, providing you with a workout that’s specifically built for you.
-“There’s programming for fat burn, so you’ll have either a 15-minute ride or a 30-minute ride,” noted our expert tester.
+The CAROL Bike’s AI programming is the bread and butter of its makeup.
+Each time you jump on for a ride, the algorithm learns more about your capabilities, providing you with a workout that’s specifically built for your skill set and goals.
+“There’s programming for fat burn, so you’ll have either a 15-minute ride or a 30-minute ride,” notes our expert tester, who rates the programming at 4.5 out of 5.
 “However, a big draw of this bike is how quick and efficient the most popular programming is.
 All you need is about 10 minutes to get a killer workout in.”

 Our BarBend tester standing up on the CAROL Bike.